All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

 - Parking is prohibited in areas designated by yellow marked curbs or on any portion of the roadway.

-All vehicles that are unregistered, abandoned or fail to display a valid Iona College parking permit are in violation and will be subject to a summons and/or tow at the owner’s expense.
+All vehicles that are unregistered, abandoned or fail to display a valid Iona University parking permit are in violation and will be subject to a summons and/or tow at the owner’s expense.

 - Vehicles cannot be left on the campus overnight without prior authorization from the Director of Campus Safety.